AsmaMora/MADT8101/4.Customer_Segmentation&Product_Recommendation/Readme.md

 2. Enhanced User experience: Recommendations make the shopping process more convenient and enjoyable, helping users find what they're looking for faster.
 3. Cross-Selling and Upselling: Recommendations can suggest complementary or higher-priced items, increasing the average order value.

+## Use case

-## Example of creating a customer segmentation and product recommendation
+### Example of creating a customer segmentation and product recommendation
 A distribution company which sales various health product and has 5 service locations in Asia would like to reach out to their customers more effectively by increasing personalized transactions, improve brand loyalty and customer life time value by performing.

   1. **Customer segmentation** to reach out customers more effectively